FakeShell/batman/README.md

 `BTSAVE`
 This option will allow batman to moderate bluetooth power management and switch states accordingly. it will check if it is connected and if something is using it and changes states accordingly

-Make sure to restart the service on changes.